Events

 Facilitated by Juan Reyes (Department of English)

-The Center for Faculty Development and the Office of Diversity and Inclusion are excited to announce the continuation of an affinity group for tenure-track faculty of color.
-The purpose of convening the group is to provide a space for the collective exploration of the impact of race, power, and privilege on the academic life of colleagues immersed in teaching, scholarship, and service at pre-tenure stages of their careers.
+The Center for Faculty Development and the Office of Diversity and Inclusion continue to offer an affinity group for tenure-track faculty of color.
+The group's purpose is to provide a space for the collective exploration of the impact of race, power, and privilege on the academic life of colleagues immersed in teaching, scholarship, and service at pre-tenure stages of their careers.

 Why create a group for tenure-track faculty of color?